mhfarahani/Venmo_transaction_graph/README.md

 The vertices on the graph represent Venmo users and whenever one user pays another user, an edge is formed between the two users.

-This code uses the following python packages:
+The source code uses the following python packages:

 * **sys**